FarrahYasin/data-structures-and-algorithms/javascript/SLinkedList/README.md

 4. Can properly insert multiple nodes into the linked list
 5. Will return true when finding a value within the linked list that exists
 6. Will return false when searching for a value in the linked list that does not exist
-7. Can properly return a collection of all the values that exist in the linked list
+7. Can properly return a collection of all the values that exist in the linked list.

+**new Testing**

+1. Can successfully add a node to the end of the linked list
+2. Can successfully add multiple nodes to the end of a linked list
+3. Can successfully insert a node before a node located i the middle of a linked list
+4. Can successfully insert a node before the first node of a linked list
+5. Can successfully insert after a node in the middle of the linked list
+6. Can successfully insert a node after the last node of the linked list

 all these test cases passed successfully without failed ✔ (you can see how I did the testing for my code inside LinkedList.test.js)

+_________